Skip to content

 A dental at our clinic is ultrasonic scaling above and below the gumline, polishing, and a written chart of what we found.
 We recommend pre-anesthetic bloodwork and dental X-rays for most pets — both are available as add-ons and discussed at the wellness exam so you can decide what makes sense for your pet.

 We schedule every dental by appointment so we can plan the day around your pet — anesthesia at the scheduled time, and a phone call before any unexpected extractions are added to the plan.
-Same-day discharge in almost every case.

 Pricing